 Build upon your foundation in Narrative-Based Medicine through the Advanced Certificate in Narrative-Based Medicine.
-This new offering allows learners to continue exploring their interest in narrative-based medicine through workshops, short programs, special sessions and activities in a wide range of topics and arts-based modalities.
+This new offering allows learners to continue exploring their interest in narrative-based medicine through workshops, short programs, mentored projects, special sessions and activities in a wide range of topics and arts-based modalities.

 The Advanced Certificate allows you to continue your learning in narrative-based medicine, strengthen ties to our supportive professional community, and develop a personal portfolio of resources and skills to move NBM into practice, education, or scholarship.

 Healthcare practitioners from all clinical fields and disciplines who have completed the Foundational Certificate and are looking to continue their learning.

 All learners who have successfully completed the requirements for the Foundational Certificate are eligible to continue their studies towards the Advanced Certificate.

 Program faculty are available for an intake consultation to discuss an individualised plan of study tailored to the learner’s interests and goals.